Scroll to top

 Important Warnings

-- Be vigilant for pickpocket teams at tourist sites.
+• Be vigilant for pickpocket teams at tourist sites.
 A common technique involves distraction by one person while another removes valuables.
-Groups of young people in tourist areas warrant particular awareness.
+Groups working tourist areas warrant particular awareness.

-- Only use metered taxis from official taxi ranks or pre-booked apps.
-Unlicensed taxi overcharging is common at Termini station and at Fiumicino.
+• Only use metered taxis from official ranks or pre-booked apps.
+Unlicensed taxi overcharging is common at Termini station and at Fiumicino airport.

-- The Vatican has its own security jurisdiction and the Swiss Guard and Vatican Gendarmerie operate independently of Italian police.
-Co-ordinate any security activity near the Vatican with appropriate liaison.
+• The Vatican has its own security jurisdiction; the Swiss Guard and Vatican Gendarmerie operate independently of Italian police.
+Coordinate any security activity near the Vatican with appropriate liaison.

 Frequently Asked Questions